TimelessDavid/power-electronics-2025/Module 2 Power Transistors/module_2_info.md

   -	During storage time (ts): the stored charge must be removed from the base before the transistor can turn off.
 A reverse base current accelerates this process.
   -	During fall time (tf): the collector current decreases to zero, controlled by the reverse-biased BEJ capacitance.
 - **Switching Limits:**
-  **Second Breakdown (SB):**
+  -**Second Breakdown (SB):**
     -	Destructive phenomenon caused by current concentration in a small portion of the base.
     -	Produces hot spots and may damage the transistor due to thermal runaway.
     -	Depends on the combination of voltage, current, and time → energy-dependent phenomenon.
-  **Forward-Biased Safe Operating Area (FBSOA):**
+  - **Forward-Biased Safe Operating Area (FBSOA):**
     -	Applies during turn-on and conduction state.
     -	Limited by average junction temperature and the risk of SB.
     -	Defines the safe IC-VCE limits for reliable operation.
-**Reverse-Biased Safe Operating Area (RBSOA):**
+  - **Reverse-Biased Safe Operating Area (RBSOA):**
     -	Applies during transistor turn-off.
     -	The device sustains both high current and voltage with the BEJ reverse biased.
     -	VCE must be kept at a safe level for the given IC.
-**Breakdown Voltages:**
+  - **Breakdown Voltages:**
     -	Maximum voltage between two terminals with the third terminal open, shorted, or biased.
     -	At breakdown, the voltage remains nearly constant while the current rises rapidly.
     -	Manufacturers specify different breakdown values depending on test conditions.